tnevolin/mm6-skill-emphasis-mod/Readme.md

 |Cure Wounds||5|
 |Power Cure||5|

-# Monsters toughness
+# Monsters improvement

 Increased weapon bonuses makes easy vanilla monster fighting even easier.
-We need to beef monsters up to compensate for this.
-Monster damage to player is doubled.
-Monster HP is doubled.
+Monsters are beefed up to compensate for this.
+Monsters' damage to player is doubled.
+Monsters' HP is doubled.
+Monsters' AC is doubled and slightly adjusted to grow more steadily.
+Monsters' level is slightly adjusted to grow more steadily.
+Monsters' speed is significantly increased so they can catch up to player and reduce the "run bypass" tactics to the minimum.
+Also to let not shooting monsters to quicly close up to player for melee engagement.

+Increased monster toughness is compensated by doubling received experience as well as increasing learing multipliers.

 # Hirelings